-According to Root, these functions play an important role in the exchange of information to and from the system:
+According to Root, these functions play an important role in the exchange of information to and from the system, such as the...

-• Ability to accept communication signals from BAS (BACNET, LON, Metasys, Echelon).
+· Ability to accept communication signals from BAS (BACNET, LON, Metasys, Echelon);

-• Ability to report information back to the BAS.

-• Collect data that provide management information about operating statistics and efficiency, such as inlet and outlet temperatures, run time, percent load, domestic tank temperatures, system loop temperatures, etc.

-• User interfaces - How well, and how easily the user can change operational settings is important.
-Consider how easy is it to learn the boiler's command system?
-Also, function and usability of keypads, displays, and convenience of access.
+- Ability to report information back to the BAS: - · Collection of data that provide management information about operating statistics and efficiency, such as inlet and outlet temperatures, run time, percent load, domestic tank temperatures, system loop temperatures, - · User interfaces-how well, and how easily the user can change operational settings, is important.
+Consider how easy is it to learn the boiler's command system.
+This also includes function and usability of keypads, displays, and convenience of access.

+4. Installation and Serviceability

-4. Installation And Service: High on a field technician's or building maintenance supervisor's wish list will be:
+High on a field technician's or building maintenance supervisor's wish list will be:

-• Easy access to all components.

-• Easily accomplished field wiring of thermostats, field inter-locks, accessory equipment and BAS control.
+- Easy access to all components; - · Easily accomplished field wiring of thermostats, field interlocks, accessory equipment and BAS control;

+New Age Hydronics
-• Convenient access to water, gas and electric at different sides of the boiler.

-• Combustion air that's filtered, with filters that can be washable and reusable.

-• Options that include sidewall and vertical venting, as well as a boiler's installation outdoors.
+- · Convenient access to water, gas and electric at different sides of the boiler; - · Combustion air that's filtered, with filters that can be washed and reused; - · Options that include sidewall and vertical venting, as well as a boiler's installation outdoors.

+5. Multi-Speed Circulation

-5. Multi-speed Circulation: One of the most important facets to optimal circulation for hydronic systems is for design engineers and installing contractors to match a pump's performance, or flow characteristics, to the specific job that it needs to perform within the system.
+One of the most important facets to optimal circulation for hydronic systems is for design engineers and installing contractors to match a pump's performance or flow characteristics to the specific job that it needs to perform within the system.

 According to Radcliff, a single-speed pump has one performance curve.
-But new multi-speed circulators offer a much broader range of performance.
+But new multi-speed circulators, such as Grundfos' SuperBrute, and the larger VersaFlo, offer a much broader range of performance.
 With the flick of a switch, various speeds can be chosen, easily changing head and flow to meet the specific needs of the system.

-"We've standardized on multi-speed circulators because we feel they do the best job," says Tim Rosen, PE, a partner in the plumbing and mechanical contracting firm, Concept Mechanical, based in Avon, Co.
+"We've standardized on multi-speed circulators because we feel they do the best job," said Tim Rosen, P.E., a partner in the plumbing and mechanical contracting firm, Concept Mechanical.
 "Three-speed circulators give us greater control and versatility."

-He says he always does the math, calculating heat loss, flow rate, and pressure drop for each pump.
+Rosen said that he always does the math, calculating heat loss, flow rate, and pressure drop for each pump.

 "I use this information and the stated pump curve to select the proper pump for each load," he continued.
 "In the past, we might have three or four different pump models on one job, all selected to match the exact needs that we've determined.
 With multi-speed pumps, I can use one pump and select the speed to match the flow and head that we want.
-And, the use of multi-speed pumps allows for future expansions, changes, and retrofits in stride."
+And, the use of multi-speed pumps allows for future expansions, changes and retrofits in stride."

+Enhanced Piping Solutions

-6. Enhanced Piping Solutions: Another advanced device combines a hydronic separator and distribution manifold and serves as a low-loss header.
-These are available from Buderus, Viessmann and Caleffi.
-The Callefi HydroLink and hydraulic separators, for example, are attached to hydronic heating or air-conditioning systems to permit different heat adjustments for separate, multiple zones when there is only one boiler or chiller.
+Another advanced device combines a hydronic separator and distribution manifold.
+Called the HydroLink, from Caleffi, the unit is attached to hydronic heating or air conditioning systems to permit different heat adjustments for multiple zones when there is only one boiler or chiller.

 Its configurations are compact and can easily be designed into any type of hydronic circuit.
-Says Olson, the key, operating principle is that when a single system contains a primary generating circuit, with its own circulator, and a secondary circuit, with one or more distribution pumps, conditions may permit interaction between the circulators, creating unwanted flow rate and pressure abnormalities.
+According to Mark Olson of Caleffi, the key operating principle is that when a single system contains a primary generating circuit with its own circulator and a secondary circuit with one or more distribution pumps, conditions may permit interaction between the circulators, creating unwanted flow rate and pressure abnormalities.